geoschem/GCHP/docs/source/supplement/rundir-config.rst

    See files :file:`Includes_Before_Run.H` and setting :literal:`State_Chm%Species` in :file:`Chem_GridCompMod.F90` for examples.
 4. You have a typo in either :file:`HEMCO_Config.rc` or :file:`ExtData.rc`.
 Error in :file:`HEMCO_Config.rc` typically result in the model crashing right away.
    Errors in :file:`ExtData.rc` typically result in a problem later on during ExtData read.
-   Always try running with the MAPL debug flags on :file:`runConfig.sh` (maximizes output to :file:`gchp.log`) and Warnings and Verbose set to 3 in :file:`HEMCO_Config.rc` (maximizes output to :file:`HEMCO.log`) when encountering errors such as this.
+   Always try running with all debug prints on in your first test with new emissions.
+   See separate section on this page about turning on debug prints, or check the debug print section of :file:`runConfig.sh` for instructions.
    Another useful strategy is to find config file entries for similar input files and compare them against the entry for your new file.
    Directly comparing the file metadata may also lead to insights into the problem.